ray-chew/pyBELLA/README.md

 ## Contributions

-Refer to the [open issues](https://github.com/ray-chew/pyBELLA/issues) that require attention.
+Refer to the [open issues](https://github.com/ray-chew/pyBELLA/issues), in particular issues with the [`help wanted` label](https://github.com/ray-chew/pyBELLA/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).

-Any changes, improvements, or bug fixes can be submitted to from your remote to upstream via a pull request.
+Any changes, improvements, or bug fixes can be submitted from your remote to upstream via a pull request.